jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 In the UK, public sector bodies must adhere to the Public Sector Bodies Accessibility Regulations 2018, which mandate that websites and mobile apps meet accessibility standards.

-Specifically, public sector digital services must conform to WCAG 2.2 Level AA.
+Specifically, public sector digital services must conform to the Web Content Accessibility Guidelines (WCAG) 2.2 Level AA.
 They also must publish an accessibility statement that clearly describes how accessible the site is and notes any parts that do not comply.

 Sites are regularly audited to ensure these standards are being met.